garnettr/YouTube-API_browserDock/README.md

 You can tell how good the course was by the level of the project, not bad huh.

-I had so much fun coding this and showing it all to my peers in the boot camp.
+I had so much fun coding this and showing it to all of my peers in the boot camp.

 ## Why I built this project?